Which entropy for general physical theories?: An overview of the framework

 where $\{a_0,a_1\}$ is any binary observation test. \end{definition} This norm reduces to the usual trace-norm in the case of quantum theory.
 Moreover, it satisfies a monotonicity property, as stated in the following lemma (see \cite{PhysRevA.81.062348} for the proof). \begin{lemma}[Monotonicity of the operational norm] For any $\delta\in\st_{\R}(\rA)$ and $\tC\in\tr(\rA,\rB)$ the following inequality holds

 with equality holding iff $\tC$ is reversible. \end{lemma}

 An OPT can enjoy different degrees of locality according to the following definition \cite{hardy2012limited}. \begin{definition}[n-local discriminability] Let $n\leq m$.
-We say that that an OPT satisfies \emph{n-local discriminability} if the effects obtained as a conic combination of the parallel composition of effects $a_1,\dots,a_{n}$, where $a_j$ is $k_j$-partite with $k_j\leq n$ for all values of j, are separating for $m$-partite states. \end{definition} The case of $n=1$, that is the case of classical and quantum theory, is simply called \emph{local discriminability}.
+We say that that an OPT satisfies \emph{n-local discriminability} if the effects obtained as a conic combination of the parallel composition of effects $a_1,\dots,a_{n}$, where $a_j$ is $k_j$-partite with $k_j\leq n$ for all values of j, are separating for $m$-partite states. \end{definition} We recall that a $k$-partite effect is an effect on a system that is obtained as the composition of $k$ systems.
+The case of $n=1$, that is the case of classical and quantum theory, is simply called \emph{local discriminability}.
 In the latter case, this property tells us that state tomography can be accomplished by means of local measurements only, and it is equivalent to state that for any pair of systems $\rA$, $\rB$ with size $D_{\rA}$ and $D_{\rB}$ respectively, the composite system $\rA\rB$ has size $D_{\rA\rB}=D_{\rA}D_{\rB}$.
 Notice that a theory that is $n$-locally discriminable is also $n+1$-locally discriminable.
 Fermionic theory, real quantum theory and the bilocal classical theory considered here are examples of strictly bilocal theories, namely they satisfy definition \ref{def:nlocal_discr} with $n=2$ but not for $n=1$.
 An OPT with local discriminability also necessarily satisfies the following feature.